Capsicum whitefly

 Plant damage

-Large amounts of white, sugary honeydew is produced by adults and nymphs, promoting the growth of sooty moulds (fungi).
-This reduces the plant’s ability to access sunlight to photosynthesise and results in poor plant health.
+Large amounts of white, sugary honeydew are produced by adults and nymphs, promoting the growth of sooty moulds (fungi).
+This reduces the plant's ability to access sunlight to photosynthesise and results in poor plant health.

 May be confused with

-Depending on the life stage, capsicum whitefly could be confused with other species of whitefly; as adult stages of whitefly all look the same.
 Common endemic whitefly species that could be confused with capsicum whitefly include:

-Capsicum whitefly is the only whitefly known to heavily infest the ornamental plants, geisha girl and golden dewdrop.
+Capsicum whitefly is the only whitefly known to heavily infest the ornamental plants geisha girl and golden dewdrop.

 Distribution